blesseditsme/Pac-Many/README.md

 How to Play:

-Navigate PacMan through the maze using arrow keys.
+Navigate Pac-Man through the maze using arrow keys.
 Collect dots to increase your score.
 Avoid the ghosts, touching them will result in losing a life.
 Eat power pellets to temporarily turn the ghosts blue and be able to eat them for extra points.